How Can I Protect My Child From The Sun's Harmful UV Rays?

 The textile industry is advancing every year.
 Now, children’s clothing with UV protection is available.

-These clothing options have different aspects of protection, such as:
+These sun protective clothing options have different aspects of protection, such as:

 - Full coverage (concealing the arms, legs, neck, etc.)